Create an online appointment system for a fitness studio

-You can set the price of your event or capture credit card details (but not the 3 digit credit verification value codes).
-The value you enter here is merely a default that you can adjust for each individual class.
-By clicking Setup pricing you can create advanced pricing rules.
+You can set the price of your event or capture credit card details (but not the 3 digit Credit Verification Value codes).
+The value you enter here is merely a default that you can adjust for each individual class if needed.
+By clicking Setup pricing, you can create advanced pricing rules.

 Note that setting a price does not mean you actually have to charge people through the site.
 You can choose to display a price but arrange payment in another way.
 You can find more information about using pricing rules and payment methods under Payment.

 Under Time, you can set a default length for slots and modify the user interface for time display.
-Rounding all times to whole days can be a good idea if you are using SuperSaaS for events that take place over multiple days.
+Rounding all times to whole days can be a good idea if you are using your online appointment system for events that take place over multiple days.

 Define access control

 The system also provides default settings for who can sign up for your workshop.
 You can, for instance, ask participants to create a login or allow anyone who can see the schedule to sign up for your fitness class.
-You can, for instance, ask your visitors to create a login or allow anyone who can see the schedule to sign up for a class.
 Find out more about the access options under Controlling access to your schedule.

 Testing the schedule from a visitor’s point of view

 Keep in mind that your online appointment system looks different to you as an administrator than it does to visitors.
-To ensure it behaves as expected, you need to test the booking process from a visitor’s point of view.
 To see the schedule as a regular visitor, log out and return to the schedule as a regular user.
 A good alternative for having to switch back and forth between administrator and user modes is using a second browser.
 You can then use one of the browsers to log in as administrator and the other to log in as a user.

 If you want to direct someone straight to a specific schedule, you can find the link to that schedule on its configuration page via Overview.
 Once on the schedule they can click the login link in the top right hand side of the screen.